-We’re happy to announce that VirBELA now has early VR support, and those with an Oculus Rift or an HTC Vive can access VirBELA using those VR headsets.
-While this early support is still limited and experimental, this has been a long time in the works and we’re excited that people can now experience VirBELA in fully immersive virtual reality.
+In April of 2020, we announced early VR support for Virbela so that those with an Oculus Rift or an HTC Vive can access Virbela using VR headsets.
+While VR support is still in beta, support has since improved for using a headset in a Virbela campus.
+We’re excited that people can now experience Virbela in fully immersive virtual reality.

-Virtual Reality is a natural medium for 3D world environments like VirBELA.
+Virtual Reality is a natural medium for 3D world environments like Virbela.
+While being able to join from a desktop or laptop device is convenient, using VR is even more immersive for users in Virbela.
 Instead of doing things like pushing a key on a keyboard or clicking and dragging your mouse to “look around”, you can actually just look around.
 Instead of clicking a button to “wave”, you can simply wave.

 This is nothing new to those that have been working with VR for years now.
-In some ways, it might seem like we are “late to the party”.
-It’s worth noting that VR is certainly not the primary focus for VirBELA - no particular technology or platform is.
+It’s worth noting that VR is certainly not the primary focus for Virbela - no particular technology or platform is.
 Our focus is on helping as many people as possible come together in 3D environments to collaborate and communicate.
-As such, we started with PC and Mac, and we prioritized our desktop build rather than making it an afterthought in addition to a dedicated VR build.
+As such, we started with PC and Mac, and prioritized our desktop build to make Virbela as accessible as possible from the start.

 This gave us time to see how the VR market matured while building a sustainable business, one that didn’t rely on the adoption of VR hardware or left us waiting on “the next VR headset” being touted as the next game-changer.

-That said, we believe VR is here to stay, and we believe VR will eventually be the most compelling way to interact with others in VirBELA.
-This early, experimental support for VR doesn’t give VR users all of the features that those on desktop have, and while it’s sure to have some issues, it is nevertheless a solid step forward for VirBELA and VR.
+That said, we believe VR is here to stay, and we believe VR will eventually be the most compelling way to interact with others in the Metaverse.
+This early, experimental support for VR doesn’t give VR users all of the features that those on desktop have, and while it’s still in development, it is nevertheless a solid step forward for Virbela and VR.
 We’re also already working on support for other VR headsets, including Windows Mixed Reality headsets.